Can You Grow Vegetables Indoors All Year Round?

 Broccoli

 Sow seeds one-half inch deep in a planter of soil.
-Once seeds mature and after the first harvest, broccoli will send up shoots for weeks.
+Once seeds mature, and after the first harvest, broccoli will send up shoots for weeks.

 Spinach

 Spinach seeds should be sown ½ an inch deep into a seed tray of soil.
 Direct sunlight isn't necessary to grow spinach.
-Though you still may need to use your grow lights in the winter.
+However, you still may need to use your grow lights in the winter.

 Squash